MicrosoftDocs/azure-docs/DevCenter/Mobile/HowTo/mobile-services-work-with-server-scripts.md

 			ToDoItemTable.insert(item);
 		}

-Next add a function to do the actual join at the end.
+Next add this function to do the actual join:

 	    function join(){
 		    //Write to my service log